First meeting with the international advisory board

 The project seeks to answer the following overall research question: How can minority and majority students’ development of LA through plurilingual education be conceptualized across educational levels?
 The project will address three subordinated research questions generating three type of data sets to answer the overall research question:

-How is LA, plurilingual education and a minority/majority perspective integrated in and across the curriculum for Danish, English, French, and German in primary and lower secondary education and the curriculum for Almen Sprogforståelse in upper secondary education?
+How is LA, plurilingual education and a minority/majority perspective integrated in and across the curriculum for Danish, Danish as second language, English, French, and German in primary and lower secondary education and the curriculum for Almen Sprogforståelse in upper secondary education?

 How does the LA of minority and majority students manifest itself in the context of plurilingual education in primary and lower secondary education and in Almen Sprogforståelse in upper secondary education?